 - Select Programming Mode Select JTAG or SPI Slave mode.
-SPI Slave mode is only supported by FlashPro5. - Construct Chain Automatically Automatically construct the physical chain - Add Microsemi Device Add a Microsemi device to the chain - Add Non-Microsemi Device Add a non-Microsemi device to the chain - Add Microsemi Devices From Files Add a Microsemi device from a programming file - Delete Selected Device Delete selected devices in the grid - Scan and Check Chain Scan the physical chain connected to the programmer and check if it matches the chain constructed in the grid - Zoom In Zoom into the grid - Zoom Out Zoom out of the grid
+SPI Slave mode is only supported by FlashPro5.
+JTAG is the default interface.
+This option is available for SmartFusion2 and IGLOO2 only. - Construct Chain Automatically Automatically construct the physical chain - Add Microsemi Device Add a Microsemi device to the chain - Add Non-Microsemi Device Add a non-Microsemi device to the chain - Add Microsemi Devices From Files Add a Microsemi device from a programming file - Delete Selected Device Delete selected devices in the grid - Scan and Check Chain Scan the physical chain connected to the programmer and check if it matches the chain constructed in the grid - Zoom In Zoom into the grid - Zoom Out Zoom out of the grid